 Certain third party organisations collect data on behalf of Build Africa, as well as for their own use.

-Third party organisations we currently receive data from are: Committed Giving, Virgin Money Giving, Just Giving, Mailchimp, Fretwell, Survey Monkey, Guardian Jobs, Givergy, Global Event Challenges, Eventbrite, Shopify and external events providers such as New York Marathon and London Marathon.
+Third party organisations we currently receive data from are: Committed Giving, Virgin Money Giving, Just Giving, Mailchimp, tt-mail, Fretwell, Survey Monkey, Guardian Jobs, Givergy, Global Event Challenges, Eventbrite, Shopify and external events providers such as New York Marathon and London Marathon.
 These organisations have their own data protection and privacy policies which you should be aware of before submitting your data.

 Profiling - we may engage third parties to make use of profiling and screening to ensure our communications are relevant for the individuals we’re seeking to engage.
 Profiling can help us use our limited resources effectively by allowing to gain an understanding of donor’s interests and capacity to give.